ThunderFly-aerospace/TFUNIPAYLOAD01/README.md

-# TFUNIPAYLOAD - universal interface for atmospheric sensor payload
+# TFUNIPAYLOAD01 - universal interface for atmospheric sensor payload

 Reference design of PX4 interface for generic [TF-ATMON](https://www.thunderfly.cz/tf-atmon.html) compatible payload detector.
 The purpose of this design is to connect a sensor to the [TF-ATMON](https://github.com/ThunderFly-aerospace/TF-ATMON) system despite the fact the sensor does not have any driver in flight stack (autopilot firmware) but at the same time, it is suitable for atmospheric measurement.